Homotopy groups of spheres

 Illustration of how a 2-sphere can be wrapped twice around another 2-sphere.
 Edges should be identified.

 In the mathematical field of algebraic topology, the homotopy groups of spheres describe how spheres of various dimensions can wrap around each other.
 They are examples of topological invariants, which reflect, in algebraic terms, the structure of spheres viewed as topological spaces, forgetting about their precise geometry.
-Unlike homology groups, which are also topological invariants, the homotopy groups are surprisingly complex and difficult to compute.

 The Hopf fibration is a nontrivial mapping of the 3-sphere to the 2-sphere, and generates the third homotopy group of the 2-sphere.

-This picture mimics part of the Hopf fibration, an interesting mapping from the three-dimensional sphere to the two-dimensional sphere.
-This mapping is the generator of the third homotopy group of the 2-sphere.
+This picture mimics part of the Hopf fibration, an interesting map from the three-dimensional sphere to the two-dimensional sphere.
+This map is the generator of the third homotopy group of the 2-sphere.

 The n-dimensional unit sphere — called the n-sphere for brevity, and denoted as S^{n} — generalizes the familiar circle (S^{1}) and the ordinary sphere (S^{2}).
 The n-sphere may be defined geometrically as the set of points in a Euclidean space of dimension n + 1 located at a unit distance from the origin.
-The i-th homotopy group π_{i}(S^{n}) summarizes the different ways in which the i-dimensional sphere S^{i} can be mapped continuously into the n-dimensional sphere S^{n}.
-This summary does not distinguish between two mappings if one can be continuously deformed to the other; thus, only equivalence classes of mappings are summarized.
-An "addition" operation defined on these equivalence classes makes the set of equivalence classes into an abelian group.
+The i-th homotopy group π_{i}(S^{n}) captures the different ways in which the i-dimensional sphere S^{i} can be mapped continuously into the n-dimensional sphere S^{n}.
+It does not distinguish between mappings that can be continuously deformed into one another; its elements are therefore equivalence classes of maps under homotopy.
+An addition operation makes this set of equivalence classes into an abelian group whose identity element is the class of any constant map, i.e. a one that maps all of S^{i} to a single point of S^{n}.

 The problem of determining π_{i}(S^{n}) falls into three regimes, depending on whether i is less than, equal to, or greater than n: